MQ-ASTR3110/ASTR3110_Tutorial_Notebooks_2022/SETUP_COLAB.md

 ```

  * Run the code cell to connect to your Google Drive.
- * Enter your authorization code from the provided link.
+ * Enter your authorization code from the provided link (if required).

 ## Step 2: Download the tutorial materials to your Google Drive